Kangonaut/aegis-athena/mission-docs/introduction.md

 However, it must be stressed that this doesn't exclude efforts directed toward ensuring a safe return.
 The Athena spacecraft, at the helm of which our intrepid astronauts will guide us through this grand endeavor, is embedded with advanced life support systems, top-tier engineering protocols for challenging situations, and a robust design that stands ready to weather the unpredictable conditions of space and atmospheric re-entry.
 Yet, the realities and the overall priorities of the mission necessitate this lower priority status for the safe return leg of the mission.

-### 1.3.7 Testing and Evaluation of the Artificial Intelligence System M.A.R.S
+### 1.3.7 Testing and Evaluation of the Artificial Intelligence System MARS

-One of the most capital innovations employed in the Aegis Athena mission is the utilization of an Artificial Intelligence (AI) system onboard the spacecraft named "M.A.R.S".
-Deciding to sever ties with the traditional and cumbersome approach of maintaining hefty technical manuals, we introduce M.A.R.S. - an AI-assistant engineered to streamline all procedural and technical aspects on-demand, thus eliminating the need for manual search through extensive documentation.
+One of the most capital innovations employed in the Aegis Athena mission is the utilization of an Artificial Intelligence (AI) system onboard the spacecraft named "MARS".
+Deciding to sever ties with the traditional and cumbersome approach of maintaining hefty technical manuals, we introduce MARS - an AI-assistant engineered to streamline all procedural and technical aspects on-demand, thus eliminating the need for manual search through extensive documentation.

-In the unfortunate event of the initial crew's fatal accident, M.A.R.S. turns from a simple convenience tool to an indispensable companion for the newly assigned astronauts.
-Without the opportunity of the previous extensive training, M.A.R.S is not just an assistant but rather transforms into an expert guide and reliable partner for the crew.
+In the unfortunate event of the initial crew's fatal accident, MARS turns from a simple convenience tool to an indispensable companion for the newly assigned astronauts.
+Without the opportunity of the previous extensive training, MARS is not just an assistant but rather transforms into an expert guide and reliable partner for the crew.

-Given this context, an additional secondary objective has intuitively presented itself - the thorough testing and evaluation of M.A.R.S.' effectiveness while on the lunar mission.
+Given this context, an additional secondary objective has intuitively presented itself - the thorough testing and evaluation of MARS' effectiveness while on the lunar mission.

-M.A.R.S.' introduction brings forth a breakthrough in how space missions are approached and carried out.
+MARS' introduction brings forth a breakthrough in how space missions are approached and carried out.
 As a system, it eradicates the demanding task of manually scanning through numerous documentation pages to find solutions or understand systems better.
-However, as it stands, testing and evaluating the effectiveness of M.A.R.S. is paramount to ensure this amalgamation of advanced technology and innovation delivers optimally, thus contributing to the successful accomplishment of Aegis Athena.
+However, as it stands, testing and evaluating the effectiveness of MARS is paramount to ensure this amalgamation of advanced technology and innovation delivers optimally, thus contributing to the successful accomplishment of Aegis Athena.

 Priority: Medium